• Home

 • Once ChartExpo is loaded.
 Click on “Likert Scale Chart” from the list of charts.

-• Click “Create Chart From Selection” button after selecting the data from the sheet, as shown.
+• Click the “Create Chart From Selection” button after selecting the data from the sheet, as shown.

-create survey data collection in excel
+create chart on Survey data collection

-• When you click on Create Chart From Selection you have manually map responses with numbers.
+• When you click on Create Chart From Selection you have to manually map responses with numbers.
 The Likert scale has this arrangement:

 • Extremely Unimportant = 1